Get insider access

 VESA 100x100

-The LG 40WP95 has surprisingly good ergonomics for a monitor of this size.
-It's easy to adjust it to an ideal viewing position, and you can swivel the base a bit to show your screen to someone else.
-It can't rotate to portrait orientation, but most ultrawide displays can't.
-The back of the monitor is plain, with no standout design features, but it looks nice in a professional setting.
-There's a simple clip on the stand for cable management.
+The LG 40WP95 has decent ergonomics.
+It's easy to adjust it to an ideal viewing position for yourself, and you can swivel the base a bit to show your screen to someone else.
+The back of the monitor is plain, with no standout design features, and there's a simple clip on the stand for cable management.

 Design